isabella232/horizon/Readme-Template.md

 # Details

-Horizon is carefully designed to fit into the SBT ecosystem.
-If you add Horizon to your project, you'll get a well defined set of keys that each do one thing.
+The plugin is carefully designed to fit into the SBT ecosystem.
+If you add it to your project, you'll get a well defined set of keys that each do one thing.
 See the below "Plugin Details" section for details on each key.

 Auxiliary documentation: